Regional Leaders

 Hey!
 I’m Daisy Higgs.
 I am currently sole manager of a 180-cow farm near Rotoorangi.
 I’ve always had a love for animals and the outdoors making farming the perfect lifestyle for me.
 I’m looking forward to helping other women who share a passion for dairy farming with confidence building, and networking with other like-minded women.

-Daisy Matthews
+Daisy Higgs

 Waipa